A workflow is a sequence of steps describing the life cycle of a document.

-The best way to visualize a business need is to walk through the current process and draw a flowchart detailing all the actions of the process and how they are linked together.
+The best way to visualize a business need is to walk through the business process and draw a flowchart detailing all the actions in the process and how they are linked together.

-From the previous flowchart, you can group the actions that belong to the same workflow State and highlight the transitions from one Workflow State to another State.
+Using your flowchart, you can group the actions that belong to the same workflow state and highlight the transitions from one workflow state to another.

-From the previous flowchart, you can then define the different roles intervening in the workflow process and distribute their actions.
+Using your flowchart, you can then define the different roles involved in the workflow process and define their actions.

 For each workflow state, define who should receive an email and write its content.

-If your workflow requires that the permissions of the document changes, for each Workflow State, define who should have Read and/or Write access to the document.
+If your workflow requires the permissions of the document to change, define who should have read and/or write access to the document for each workflow state.

 Learn more: Configuration - Set workflow permissions